-- Using a mortal and pestle, blender or food processor, grind the first seven ingredients to form a paste.
+- Using a mortar and pestle, blender or food processor, grind the first seven ingredients to form a paste.
 If the mixture is too dry and grinding is difficult, add a tablespoonful or so of water.

 - Heat the oil in a wok or small frying pan.
 When the oil is moderately hot, sauté the paste over low heat until fragrant.
 This should take about 15 minutes.
 Keep the heat low throughout the process and stir the paste constantly so that it does not stick to the wok/pan.

-- Add the tamarind paste or juice, palm sugar and fish sauce.
+- Add the tamarind paste or juice, palm sugar, and fish sauce.